Bring the flavors of the world to your kitchen table.

 Haku’s Smoked Shoyu is aged, then cold-smoked using Japanese oak for a gorgeous, lively smoke flavor.
 How to use it: We recommend using this shoyu in moderation as a finishing sauce.
 Drizzle over salmon or sashimi or use as a marinade for semi-hardboiled eggs to add to a bowl of ramen.
 You can also brush it over steak, as seen in our recipe for Steak Salad with Smoked Shoyu-Citrus Vinaigrette.

-Noodles & Ramen Bases
+Ramen & Ramen Bases

 Move aside, ramen-in-a-pouch.
 These ingredients make it easy to create a restaurant-caliber bowl of Japanese-inspired ramen that’s bold and satisfying—down to the last sip.